srinathm26/first/1_Requirements/README.md

 check History : To view of transaction of the bank account.

-4W's and 1'H
-Who:
+## Research:

+It shows the research design, the study area, population, the sampling design, data collection methods, instruments and analytical technique.

+## 4W'S AND 1'H:

+## WHO
 The Program is useful to person who wants to check balance and who wants to withdraw or deposit cash

-What:
+## WHAT
 The project is about atm usage such as balancecheck,cash deposit,cash withdraw, and enquiry.

-When:
+## WHEN
 It is useful for banking whenever need of balancecheck,cash deposit,cash withdraw, and enquiry.

-Where:
+## WHERE
 This project is useful for banking purpose

-How:
+## HOW
 It is used by the customers to balancecheck,cash deposit,cash withdraw, and enquiry.

-SWOT analysis:
+# SWOT analysis:

-STRENGTHS :
+## STRENGTHS :

-.We can easily store information

-.search contacts

-.delete contacts
+.High performance

+.Easy access to the user.

+.Reliable access to database

-OPPORTUNITIES :
+## OPPORTUNITIES :

-.sync all your accounts

-.can be used for refernece,analysis etc

-.Automation of process
+.Better improment in infrastructure of library

+.Great scope

-WEAKNESS :
+## WEAKNESS :

 .Keep data up to date

 .Better user interface

-THREATS :
+## THREATS :

-.security
+.security problems

-.storage issues

-# Detail requirements
+.Stored data loss.

 ## High Level Requirements:

 | ID | Description | Status |